Curriculum information of Carey Baptist Grammar School

 • Sandell Oval

-This course reflects the underlying goals of life-long health and fitness.
-It aims to acquaint students with many diverse activities in an attempt to establish and foster an increase in skill level, confidence and the desire to participate in various forms of physical activity in post school years.
-It fosters a positive self-image, develops responsibility and the ability to work independently and in team situations.
+In Year 10 the Physical Education course reflects the underlying goals of life-long health and fitness.
+It aims to acquaint students with a range of diverse activities to establish and foster an increase in skill level, confidence and motivation to promote participation in various forms of physical activity in post school years.
+Students explore movement concepts and strategies to evaluate and refine their own and others’ movement performances.
+The curriculum also provides opportunities for students to refine and consolidate personal and social skills in demonstrating leadership, teamwork and collaboration in a range of physical activities.

 • Fitness for Life - Strength and Conditioning, Self Defence, Boxercise